-This party idea is as easy as getting out some chalk, some finger paint, hanging some canvas on fences and trees, and letting kids go Picasso in your backyard (but make sure you use all washable inks and paints).
+This outdoor party idea is as easy as getting out some chalk, some finger paint, hanging some canvas on fences and trees, and letting kids go Picasso in your backyard (but make sure you use all washable inks and paints).
 Want to go the extra mile?
-Let kids decorate their own cupcakes for the birthday cake and candles portion of the party.
+Let kids decorate their own cupcakes for the birthday cake portion of the party.

 Visit a Farm

 An easier way to incorporate animals into your kid’s birthday celebration without inviting a fur fest into your home is to find them in their own habitat — a local farm or petting zoo.
 It’s usually as easy as searching “farm near me” to find a local farmer who regularly opens their gates to visitors and making a quick phone call to arrange a birthday visit.
 The kids will get to see a farm in action, see where their food comes from, and pet a few furry friends in the process.

 Have a wannabe athlete on your hands?
 Have party-goers dress up in a jersey from their favorite team, set up a Little Tikes basketball hoop, a soccer pitch, and whatever other sports gear you have lying about, and let the kids go crazy and play the outdoor games they’re most familiar with.
 We’ll leave it up to you whether everyone gets a medal at the end of the day or not.

 Create Your Own Carnival